 You can find butterflied pork chops in the grocery store, but they come with a high price tag.
-You can butterfly boneless pork chops yourself in four easy steps.
-You could even start with a boneless pork loin roast; just slice it into 1- to 1 1/2-inch chops first.Continue to 2 of 6 below.
+Luckily, it's easy to butterfly boneless pork chops in four easy steps.
+(You could even start with a boneless pork loin roast; just slice it into 1- to 1 1/2-inch chops first.)Continue to 2 of 6 below.

 02 of 06

 It is best to start with boneless pork chops that are at least 1 inch thick.
 Place one of the pork chops on a cutting board, fat-side up.
 Use a large, sharp knife to trim off any visible fat, if you'd like.Continue to 3 of 6 below.

 In order to get an even thickness, you need to cut as close to the middle as you can.
 Determine the approximate center of the chop.
 Center the knife on the pork chop and begin the cut.Continue to 4 of 6 below.

 Now you are ready to make the cut.
 Carefully slice down through the chop about half way.
 You want to be sure you don't cut all the way through!
 If you do, you'll end up with two thin chops.
 You want to make sure you keep the pork chop in one piece.Continue to 5 of 6 below.

 Open and Flatten the Pork Chop

 Like you are opening a book, take each flap and spread it out, away from the center.
 Flatten the meat gently so it is even; you can simply press down with your hand to do this.
 Now, you should have a perfectly butterflied pork chop, ready to cook.Continue to 6 of 6 below.